AbdelhalemKassara/CS4483_Group_Game/README.md

 - Throttle W

 ### Controller (any controller should work, I did most testing on the xbox one controller)
-- Camera view mode switch : Left shoulder
+- Camera view mode switch : Left shoulder (L1 for Playstation)
 - Handbrake : South Button (A on an xbox controller)
-- Steering : Leftstick
+- Steering : Leftstick Joystick
-- Down Shift : Button West (X on a xbox controller)
+- Down Shift : Button West (X on a xbox controller, and Square for Playstation)
-- Up Shift : Button East (B on a xbox controller)
+- Up Shift : Button East (B on a xbox controller, and O for Playstation)
-- Brake : Left trigger
+- Brake : Left trigger (L2 for Playstation)
 - Throttle Right trigger